Guide

 Epistylis is one of the most misdiagnosed diseases in freshwater fishkeeping.
 It looks like ich but it isn’t, it looks like columnaris but it isn’t, and treating it like either delays the right response and allows it to progress.
 This guide covers what Epistylis actually is, how to identify it precisely, and how to treat it effectively.

-- Treatment: Large water change + aquarium salt first.
-Antibacterials (kanamycin, erythromycin) if persistent.
+• Treatment: Large water change + aquarium salt first.
+Antibacterials if a secondary bacterial infection is likely or lesions worsen.
 Fix the water quality or it comes back.

 What is Epistylis?